Understanding Static Linking with Conan

 - Is not executable (no

-) - Is linked into your final
+main()) - Is linked into your final

-during compilation
+.exeduring compilation

-file are baked into your final executable — which is why you don’t need the static library present at runtime.
+Once linked, the contents of the .a file are baked into your final executable — which is why you don’t need the static library present at runtime.

 Static vs Shared Summary

-File Type | Built by Conan? | Needed at Runtime? | Contains main() ? |
+| File Type | Built by Conan? | Needed at Runtime? | Contains main()? |

 Use Case |